On The Buses was a 70s broadcasting phenomenon. Why?

 Mutiny On The Buses and Holiday On The Buses wrung out the threadbare comedy sponge to its limit but, as is often the case, too little too late.
 Reg saw the writing on the lavatory wall and jumped the bus long before the cemetery gates in the middle of series 7.
 Michael Robbins (Arthur) had already done so at the start of series 7, supposedly having divorced Olive.
 He went on to have a much more successful subsequent career than any of the other OTB performers, including an unlikely part as a female impersonator in The Pink Panther Strikes Again in 1976.

 It’s not going too far to call On The Buses a 70s phenomenon.
 Quite unbelievable now given its paucity of humour and one-dimensional characters.
 It should also be remembered that at the same time we had comedy on telly such as Monty Python’s Flying Circus, Steptoe and Son, The Likely Lads, Porridge and The Dustbinmen.
 So it’s not as if OTB had no competition.
-But maybe Ronald Chesney was right about the working class humour, maybe many people didn’t want challenging comedy and maybe there was little competition at 7.00 pm on a Friday evening.
+But maybe Ronald Chesney was right about the working class humour, maybe many people didn’t want challenging comedy and maybe there was little competition at 7.00 pm on a Friday evening and only three channels available.
 But it was easy humour for less enlightened times and everyone of a certain age remembers Stan and Blakey.
-And I have to admit, I liked it at the time but I was only 9.
+And I have to admit, I loved it at the time but I was only 9.